 What is 304 stainless steel?

 304 grade of stainless steel is an austenitic grade of stainless steel alloy consisting of 18 to 20% chromium and 8 to 10.5% nickel.
 Manganese, silicon, and carbon are the other major allowing elements with the base metal as iron.
-Presence of high amounts of chromium and nickel provides excellent corrosion resistance and because of this 304 stainless steel is widely used in
+The presence of high amounts of chromium and nickel provides excellent corrosion resistance and because of this 304 stainless steel is widely used in

 - Auto moldings and trim